-Emma teaches across all of the Centre’s professional development programmes from Initial Teacher Education (ITE) through to the Centre's online Masters module ‘The Holocaust in the Curriculum’.
-Her main responsibility is over-seeing the Centre's CPD offer 'Unpacking the Holocaust'.
+Emma works across all of the Centre’s professional development programmes from Initial Teacher Education (ITE) through to the Centre's online Masters module ‘The Holocaust in the Curriculum’ and the Beacon School Programme.

 Before specialising in Holocaust education, Emma was Head of History in a school in Kent.
 Now working at the Centre for Holocaust Education, she teaches across all of the Centre’s professional development programmes and also works on the Centre’s Beacon School Programme for teachers leading their schools in Holocaust education; this programme involves teacher residentials in London and Poland.